7wingfly/autok8s/MasterNodeParameters.md

 ## Notes

-For both the NFS and SMB storage options.
-Setting `--smb-install-<type>` to `false` and setting `--<type>-server` to the hostname of your file server will result in the CSI drivers being installed and a storage class being created configured to communicate with the remote server.
-For this to work the appropriate permissions must be granted on the folder / share, and for SMB valid credentials must be specified.
+### Persistent Volumes

+To use an existing NFS and/or SMB file server for persistent volumes (rather than making the master node a file server itself), simply set `--smb-install-nfs` or `--smb-install-smb` to false and set `--nfs-server` or `--smb-server` to the host name or IP address of your existing file server.
+For SMB you will need to provide the credentials with `--smb-username` and `--smb-password`.

+Applying these options will install the NFS and/or SMB CSI driver(s) and create [StorageClass(es)](https://kubernetes.io/docs/concepts/storage/storage-classes/) configured to use your existing file server for [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

+### Control-Plane (Master) Node Scheduling

 If you set `--k8s-allow-master-node-schedule` to `false` it will not be possible to deploy any workloads until a worker node has joined the cluster.
 This includes MetalLB (the load-balancer used to give make your cluster accessible from your local network).
-You can enable or disable scheduling after installation with these `kubectl` commands
+You can enable or disable scheduling after installation with these `kubectl` commands.
 ```
 # Enable
 kubectl taint node $HOSTNAME node-role.kubernetes.io/control-plane:NoSchedule-